Find Affordable College Courses

 In addition to its great value ranking, Waubonsee is in the top 15% of all schools on our Best Biological & Physical Science Associate Degree Schools list.

-College of the Redwoods landed the #8 spot in the 2023 rankings for the best value associate degree biological and physical science programs.
+College of the Redwoods ranked #8 on this year’s Best Value Biological & Physical Science Associate Degree Schools list.
 Located in the rural area of Eureka, College of the Redwoods is a public college with a small student population.

-Read full report on Biological & Physical Science at College of the Redwoods
+Full Biological & Physical Science at College of the Redwoods Report

 Napa Valley College ranked #9 on this year’s Best Value Biological & Physical Science Associate Degree Schools list.
-Located in the city of Napa, Napa Valley College is a public school with a small student population.
+Located in the city of Napa, Napa Valley College is a public college with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at Napa Valley College are $8,734 a year.
 The average amount in student loans that biological science majors at Napa Valley College take out while working on their Associate Degree is $12,735.